menu

 As long as we’re talking about “first fruits,” adding some light and refreshing fruits to the end of the meal makes for a perfect finish.
 My mother made one of these extravaganzas for every summer outdoor party.
 If you haven’t got time to carve a basket, tossing these fruits in a pretty glass bowl will be just as delicious to eat.

-A few years ago, my synagogue hosted a community cheesecake contest.
-Jews from all over the greater Orlando area, including those affiliated with any of our many synagogues and those unaffiliated, came to show off their beautiful cheesecakes.
+Some years ago, my synagogue hosted a community cheesecake contest.
+Jews from all over the greater Orlando area—those affiliated with any of the local synagogues as well as some with no affiliation, came to show off their beautiful cheesecakes.
 Many more came to eat all those beautiful cheesecakes.
-Those present were given a small taste of each entry and asked to vote for their favorite.

 And the winner of the blue ribbon was…Mine!